victorrentea/kata-trivia-java/readme.md

 This is called the "Golden Master Method", and it was used to build GameTest.

 ## The Task
-Your job is to refactor GameBetter.java, continuously running GameTest to make sure you don't break anything.
+Your job is to refactor Game.java, continuously running GameTest to make sure you don't break anything.

 ⚠️ Try to avoid over-engineering: Keep It Short and Simple (💋KISS Principle)

-**Do not touch Game.java** unless to fix a bug.
+**Do not touch GameOld.java** unless to fix a bug.

 Goal: apply Object-Oriented Principles, Identify Responsibilities (SRP), remove duplication (DRY principle), and other good software practices!

 Warnings:
 - Some names are misleading.
 - There are missing abstractions (classes).
 - There is a typo and a bug hidden in there.
 Can you find it?
-If you do, fix it in the old code too (Game.java).
+If you do, fix it in the old code too (GameOld.java).

 Do you best until you're *proud* of this code!